johnbillion/query-monitor/README.md

 ## AJAX ##

 The response from any jQuery AJAX request on the page will contain various debugging information in its headers.
-Any errors also get output to the developer console. **No hooking required**.
+Any errors also get output to the developer console.
+No hooking required.

 Currently this includes PHP errors and some overview information such as memory usage, but this will be built upon in future versions.